Colorado Outstanding Warrant Search

 By searching you certify that you are above 18 years of age

-In the state of Colorado, a warrant is legally defined as a writ from a local tribunal that authorizes law enforcement officials to legally detain a person who is being accused of a criminal transgression.
-These judicial orders are executed by the sheriff’s office and they are issued by magistrates of courts at any level in the judicial system, legislative officials and municipal judges.
-Although these directives are issued by county courts, warrants that are released in criminal matters can be executed nationwide.
+In Colorado, a warrant is legally defined as a writ from a local tribunal authorizing law enforcement officials to detain a person accused of a criminal transgression.
+These judicial orders are executed by the sheriff’s office and issued by magistrates, courts at any level in the judicial system, legislative officials, and municipal judges.
+While county courts issue these directives, warrants in criminal matters can be executed nationwide.

 Also, these arrest orders are not bound by time limits, so they can be served at any point during the day or night and even years after their issue.
 When the police petition for an arrest decree is accepted by the local tribunal, the document released to the sheriff’s office is known as an active warrant.
 Although arrest warrants are to be served at the earliest available opportunity, a person who has skipped town and other more pressing criminal matters can delay the execution of the warrant.
 In such cases, the document is stored with several state departments in the form of an outstanding warrant.